 Resembling each other in both appearance and temperament, the miniature poodle and Bichon Frise breeds go well together.
 Both are French breeds known to be affectionate, intelligent, and playful.
 They also shed very little, making both a good choice for dog lovers with allergies.
 When bred with each other, the resulting puppy is known as a Bichpoo or Poochon.

 A hybrid dog, also known as a designer dog, is a mix of two purebred animals.
 Among hybrids, poodle parents are popular because of their low-shed coats.
-A cross with a golden retriever results in a goldendoodle; a cross with a cocker spaniel cross is the cockapoo.
+Breeders frequently cross poodles with golden retrievers to create Goldendoodles and with Cocker spaniels to breed Cockapoos.
 The thing about hybrids is, you can't know what to expect when you mate two purebreds.

-Watch out for eye issues with your poochon pet, as both parent breeds are prone to eye diseases.
-Small dogs in general often suffer from dental disease and slipped kneecaps.
-Poodles are prone to hypothyroidism as they age, while bichons tend to develop allergies.
-These result in hair loss, and ear and skin infections.
+Watch out for eye issues with your Poochon pet, as both parent breeds are prone to eye diseases.
+Small dogs in general often suffer from dental disease and slipped kneecaps, so keep an eye out for these problems as well.
+Poodles are prone to hypothyroidism as they age, while Bichons tend to develop allergies.
+These result in hair loss and ear and skin infections.

 No matter which side of the family your dog takes after, his curly coat requires visits to the groomer.
 Your Bichpoo won't shed a lot, but she will benefit from daily brushing and frequent trips to the groomer to avoid knots and tangles.
 If you can, brush your Bichpoo's teeth a few times a week after brushing her coat.
 This is much easier if you start when the dog is young to get her used to the idea.

 Expect a Bichpoo with strong hereditary lineage to share your life for 15 years or so.